AdobeDocs/experience-cloud.en/help/recommendations-in-a-website/use-cases/concepts.md

 ![57](../images/image57.png)

-> **Tip:** In a real-world scenario, we usually wouldn’t recommend make changes to a live activity on the fly without any testing (to avoid a mistake causing a disruption to your site) – but this is acceptable for the purposes of a lab.
+> [!TIP] In a real-world scenario, we usually wouldn’t recommend make changes to a live activity on the fly without any testing (to avoid a mistake causing a disruption to your site) – but this is acceptable for the purposes of a lab.
 If you are willing to have reporting on the activity start from scratch after your changes and want to avoid any period of time without active recommendations, the most foolproof method is to copy the activity (we cover this topic below), edit the copy, QA the copy, deactivate the original activity, and activate the copy.
 Alternatively, if you need to retain historical reporting information in the activity and are willing to accept a brief period without active recommendations, then deactivate the activity, make the changes, QA the changes, and then re-activate the activity.

-# Lesson 4: Creating Advanced Algorithms and Criteria Sequences
+## Lesson 4: Creating Advanced Algorithms and Criteria Sequences {#lesson-4}

 ## Objectives